est15/est15.github.io/_tabs/about.md

 ---
 # Ethan Tomford

-A fresh graduate from the Unvirsity of Akron with Bachelors of Science in Computer Information Systems, Cybersecurity.
+A fresh graduate from the Unvirsity of Akron with a Bachelors of Science in Computer Information Systems, Cybersecurity.
 I am looking to start my journey into the information security world.

 ### Education:
 **B.S.
 Computer Information Systems: Cybersecurity**